jimka2001/cl-rte/adjuvant/README.md

 ### Other

+* `fixed-point` -- find the fixed point of a function.
+I.e. call the given function on the given intial value to produce the next value.
+Continue producing new values in this manner until two successive equal values have been returned according to a :TEST function.

 * `boolean-expr-to-latex` -- Generate LaTeX code, and print to `*standard-output*` to post into a tex document to represent a Boolean expression  E.g.,
 ````lisp
 PKG> (boolean-expr-to-latex '(and (or a b (not c)) (not (or c d))))